-Acquisitions may not be successful in achieving intended benefits, cost savings and synergies and may disrupt current operations.
+Mergers, acquisitions and other strategic investments may not be successful in achieving intended benefits, cost savings and synergies and may disrupt current operations.

-One component of our growth strategy historically has been acquisitions.
-Acquisitions are not currently contemplated in the Company's capital allocation priorities, however, our management team may in the future evaluate and consider other strategic investments or acquisitions.
-These involve various inherent risks and the benefits, cost savings and synergies sought may not be realized.
+One component of our historical growth strategy has been acquisitions, and, consistent with our longer-term capital allocation priorities, our management team expects to maintain M&A flexibility and may from time to time evaluate and consider acquisitions or other strategic investments.
+These involve various inherent risks and as a result, the expected benefits, cost savings and synergies may not be realized.

-The integration process of any newly acquired company may be complex, costly and time-consuming.
+The integration process of any newly acquired company, such as our proposed acquisition of Capri Holdings Limited ("Capri"), may be complex, costly and time-consuming.
 The potential difficulties of integrating the operations of an acquired business and realizing our expectations for an acquisition, including the benefits that may be realized, include, among other things:

-- failure of the business to perform as planned following the acquisition or achieve anticipated revenue or profitability targets; - delays, unexpected costs or difficulties in completing the integration of acquired companies or assets; - higher than expected costs, lower than expected cost savings or synergies and/or a need to allocate resources to manage unexpected operating difficulties; - difficulties assimilating the operations and personnel of acquired companies into our operations; - diversion of the attention and resources of management or other disruptions to current operations; - the impact on our or an acquired business' internal controls and compliance with the requirements under the Sarbanes-Oxley Act of 2002; - unanticipated changes in applicable laws and regulations; - unanticipated changes in the combined business due to potential divestitures or other requirements imposed by antitrust regulators; - retaining key customers, suppliers and employees; - · retaining and obtaining required regulatory approvals, licenses and permits; - · operating risks inherent in the acquired business and our business; - lower than anticipated demand for product offerings by us or our licensees; - · assumption of liabilities not identified in due diligence; and - · other unanticipated issues, expenses and liabilities.
+- failure of the business to perform as planned following the acquisition or achieve anticipated revenue or profitability targets; - delays, unexpected costs or difficulties in completing the integration of acquired companies or assets; - higher than expected costs, lower than expected cost savings or synergies and/or a need to allocate resources to manage unexpected operating difficulties; - difficulties assimilating the operations and personnel of acquired companies into our operations; - diversion of the attention and resources of management or other disruptions to current operations; - the impact on our or an acquired business' internal controls and compliance with the requirements under the Sarbanes-Oxley Act of 2002; - changes in applicable laws and regulations or the application of new laws and regulations; - changes in the combined business due to potential divestitures or other requirements imposed by antitrust regulators; - retaining key customers, suppliers and employees; - retaining and obtaining required regulatory approvals, licenses and permits; - operating risks inherent in the acquired business and our business; - lower than anticipated demand for product offerings by us or our licensees; - assumption of liabilities not identified in due diligence; and - other unanticipated issues, expenses and liabilities.